 The poll reflected mixed feelings among Israeli Jews about their country's future as it celebrates its 60th Independence Day, though most made clear they would not want to live elsewhere.

 Asked to rate their "personal mood" on an ascending scale of one to 10, the average number given was seven.
 The "national mood" was a more gloomy 5.8.
+Fifty percent of respondents said they feel Israel is moving in the "wrong direction" and 36 percent said the country is moving in the "right direction."

 We welcome your feedback.